ggreer/geoff.greer.fm/_posts/2016-09-10-software-rot.md

 Connection per thread ()
 Event-driven (can support many more connections, immune to slowloris-style attacks)

-Nginx was engineered with an event loop architecture.
-This allowed it to service many more concurrent connections.

 httpd (multi-process, multi-thread) vs nginx (event-driven)